web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/tools/styleLoader.md

 The config of [style-loader](https://github.com/webpack-contrib/style-loader) can be set through `tools.styleLoader`.

 It is worth noting that Builder does not enable `style-loader` by default.
-You can use `output.disableCssExtract` config to enable it。
+You can use `output.disableCssExtract` config to enable it.

 ### Object Type